wkumari/draft-wkumari-dnsop-alt-tld/README.md

    will likely be sent to the DNS root servers.
-This exposes the (leaked) query name to the operator of the resolver, the operator of the queried DNS root server, and anyone watching queries along the path.
+This exposes the (leaked) query name to the operator of the resolver, the operator of the queried DNS root server, and anyone watching queries along the

+Kumari & Sullivan         Expires April 9, 2018                 [Page 6]

+Internet-Draft               Reserve ALT TLD                October 2017

+   path.
 This is a general problem with alternative name spaces and not confined to names ending in .alt.

-Kumari & Sullivan       Expires September 4, 2017               [Page 6]

-Internet-Draft               Reserve ALT TLD                  March 2017

 6. Security Considerations